keu/docs/astro/hipaa-compliance.md

 ## Shared Responsibility Model for HIPAA compliance

 Astro operates on a model of shared responsibility, which means that Astronomer employees and Astronomer customers are equally responsible for ensuring platform security and compliance.
-This document expands on the general [shared responsibility model](https://docs.astronomer.io/astro/shared-responsibility-model) to include specific responsibilities for HIPAA compliance.
+This document expands on the general [shared responsibility model](shared-responsibility-model.md) to include specific responsibilities for HIPAA compliance.
 Maintaining HIPAA compliance is a joint effort that is shared by the public cloud providers, Astronomer, and the customer.
-Each party must fufill their individual obligations to ensure HIPAA compliance.
+Each party must fulfill their individual obligations to ensure HIPAA compliance.

 This document references the Astro control and data planes, which are core parts of the Astronomer hybrid deployment model: